How to Properly Label a PV System per NEC 690 Part VI

 Ensuring every label is correct and properly placed can feel complex.
 Following a methodical process helps guarantee compliance and safety.

 - Identify All Required Labeling Locations: Walk through your project plans and the physical site.
-Systematically identify every disconnect (AC and DC), inverter, combiner box, conduit run, junction box, and the main service panel where a label is needed per NEC 690 and 705.
+Systematically identify every disconnect (AC and DC), inverter, combiner box, conduit run, junction box, and the main service panel where a label is needed per Article 690 and Article 705.

 - Select Durable, Code-Compliant Materials: Labels must be “suitable for the environment,” which means they must resist fading from UV exposure and withstand temperature fluctuations and moisture.
-Per NEC 110.21(B), markings must have sufficient durability.
+Per NEC 110.21(B), field-applied markings must have sufficient durability and be permanently affixed (not handwritten).
 Pre-printed, engraved phenolic, or UV-stable polyester labels are common professional choices.

-- Follow ANSI Z535 Standards for Formatting: The NEC’s color and text requirements align with the ANSI Z535 family of standards for safety signs.
-These standards dictate the use of signal words (like DANGER, WARNING, CAUTION), colors (red for DANGER, orange for WARNING), and symbols to create universally understood safety messages.
+- Follow ANSI Z535 Standards for Formatting: The NEC’s color and text requirements are consistent with common safety-sign conventions described in the ANSI Z535 family of standards for safety signs.
+These standards help with signal words (DANGER, WARNING, CAUTION), colors, and symbols to create universally understood safety messages.

 - Affix Labels Securely and Visibly: Labels must be permanently affixed and clearly visible to anyone servicing or inspecting the equipment.
 Do not place labels where they can be easily obscured or on removable covers that might be misplaced.